Booth Theatre: Site

-The Booth Theatre is on 224 West 45th Street, on the north sidewalk between Eighth Avenue and Seventh Avenue, near Times Square in the Theater District of Midtown Manhattan in New York City.
-It shares a land lot with the Shubert Theatre directly to the south, though the theaters are separate buildings.
+The Booth Theatre is on 224 West 45th Street, on the north sidewalk between Eighth Avenue and Seventh Avenue, near Times Square in the Theater District of Midtown Manhattan in New York City, New York, U.S. It shares a land lot with the Shubert Theatre directly to the south, though the theaters are separate buildings.
 The lot covers 25,305 ft2, with a frontage of 126 ft on 44th and 45th Streets and 200.83 ft on Shubert Alley to the east.
 The Booth Theatre building takes up 90 ft of the Shubert Alley frontage.

 The Booth is part of the largest concentration of Broadway theaters on a single block.
 The adjoining block of 45th Street is also known as George Abbott Way, and foot traffic on the street increases box-office totals for the theaters there.
 The Booth adjoins six other theaters: the Majestic and Broadhurst to the southwest; the John Golden, Bernard B. Jacobs, and Gerald Schoenfeld to the west; and the Shubert to the south.
 Other nearby structures include the Row NYC Hotel to the west; the Music Box Theatre, Imperial Theatre, and Richard Rodgers Theatre to the north; One Astor Plaza to the east; 1501 Broadway to the southeast; and the Hayes Theater and St. James Theatre one block south.
 The Broadhurst, Schoenfeld (originally Plymouth), Booth, and Shubert theaters were all developed by the Shubert brothers between 44th and 45th Streets, occupying land previously owned by the Astor family.
 The Shuberts bought the land under all four theaters from the Astors in 1948.

 The Shubert and Booth theaters were developed as a pair and are the oldest theaters on the block.
 The site was previously occupied by several houses on 44th and 45th Street.
 The adjacent Shubert Alley, built along with the Shubert and Booth theaters, was originally a 15 ft fire escape passage.
 Shubert Alley's presence not only allowed the theaters to meet fire regulations but also enabled the structures to be designed as corner lots.
 Originally, the theaters faced the Hotel Astor, now the location of One Astor Plaza, across the alley.
 Another private alley runs to the west, between the Booth/Shubert and Broadhurst/Schoenfeld theaters.
 The Broadhurst and Schoenfeld were also built as a pair, occupying land left over from the development of the Shubert and Booth; these too are designed with curved corners facing Broadway.